vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 #abayes_UFBboot_run1.log:BEST SCORE FOUND : -1897.260
 #abayes_UFBboot_run10.log:BEST SCORE FOUND : -1897.260
 ```
 No wonder, in such a small dataset, all searches find exactly the same best tree.
-However, this will most likely not be the case in searches of large datasets of 30 or more genomes.
+However, this will be less likely the case as the number of sequences in the dataset increases, as the size of the tree-spece increases factorialy with each new sequence.

 ```